nagidev/DialogueNodes/README.md

 #####
 ## Known issues
 - DialogueNode in the workplace may have wrong colored slots on light themes
-- Icons do not look right in light theme
+- Icons do not look right in light theme or scaled dpi
 - Using return character in the dialogue results in options not showing up in certain cases
 - Shifting focus to empty option from another empty option results in the option data moving around